SQLintersection/sqlintersection.github.io/_posts/2018-09-27-Tim-Chapman.markdown

 ---
 layout: post
-title:  "Tim Chapman | Principal Premier Field Engineer, Microsoft"
+title:  "Tim Chapman"
 date:   2018-09-27 11:48:33 +0400
+expertise: "Principal Premier Field Engineer, Microsoft"

+---

 Tim Chapman is a Microsoft Certified Master (MCM) and works as a Principal Premier Field Engineer at Microsoft, specializing in performance tuning and high availability.
 Before coming to Microsoft, Tim was a contributor to the SQL MVP community for three years.
 Tim has over 16 years of database architecture, programming, and administration experience.